 * Addicts (often seen as criminals ... most dictatorships have very stringent drug laws where prison is the likely outcome for people who are using or addicted)

-* Women (often seen as weak, too empathetic, too sexually attractive, unless they are covered up, and producing sons, or working, but otherwise aberrant to contributing to society, or keeping working men focused on national objectives).
+* Women (often seen as weak, too empathetic, too sexually attractive, unless they are covered up or producing sons, or working in field the dictator approves of, but otherwise aberrant to contributing to society, or keeping working men focused on national objectives).
 Women in countries with dictatorships, on the whole, experience more domestic violence and lax domestic violence laws, and more prejudice and disenfranchisement than women from democracies, although long held traditions like long-held customs like matriarchal run-families can change that trajectory.

 * People of a different race that the dictator wanna-be thinks can be singled out and scapegoated.